catalyzeio/stratum-docs/guides/vpn-client-setup.md

 Click "Next".
 In the next window, click "Browse" and select the CA file you saved initially.
 Click "Next" and then "Finish".
 The CA certificate is now imported.

-## Install the Catalyze CA Certificate as a Windows Trusted Root Certificate with Powershell
+## Install the Datica CA Certificate as a Windows Trusted Root Certificate with Powershell

 Copy the certificate file to directory on your workstation that is readable by your user account